yigitcukuren/mago/docs/tools/linter/rules/best-practices.md

 ---
-title: BestPractices Rules
+title: BestPractices rules
+outline: [2, 3]
 ---

-# BestPractices Rules
+# BestPractices rules

 This document details the rules available in the `BestPractices` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |